vinayakkgarg/IoTSensor-Custom-Message/README.md

 # IoTSensor-Custom-Message
 Creating a custom message and writing a publisher and subscriber node to send that message.
+This is a ROS package.

 ![Output Screenshot](output.png)